javadsalman/Tkinter-Calculator/README.md

 # Calculater App developed with Python Tkinter
 ![screenshot](https://github.com/cavadsalman/Tkinter-Calculator/blob/master/Ekran%20Al%C4%B1nt%C4%B1s%C4%B1.JPG?raw=true)

-The calc_algorithm.py can be using as module for any project
+The calc_algorithm.py can be used as module for any project
 ---
 ```python3
 >>> from calc_algorithm import CalcAlg